NassrEML/theam-the-crm-service/README.md

 # API Test  -  The CRM Service

 ## API Requirements
-- [ ] The API should be only accessible by a registered user by providing an authentication mechanism.
+- [X] The API should be only accessible by a registered user by providing an authentication mechanism.
 - [X] A user can list all customers in the database.
 - [X] A user can get full customer information, including a photo URL.
-- [X] A user can create a new customer(Without reference to creator)
+- [X] A user can create a new customer.
-- [X] A user can update an existing customer(Without reference to modifier)
+- [X] A user can update an existing customer.
 - [X] A user can delete an existing customer.

 An admin can also manage users: